lesleyrs/wasmlite/README.md

 # wasmlite - like emscripten but less magical

-This project uses [JSPI](https://v8.dev/blog/jspi) which is able to suspend/resume wasm execution meaning we can often port programs with [little changes](#Ports) outside of platform code, and avoids the need to export functions to JS to call them from there.
-This requires modern chrome or enable `javascript.options.wasm_js_promise_integration` in firefox.
+This project makes use of [JSPI](https://v8.dev/blog/jspi) which is able to suspend/resume wasm execution which avoids the need to export functions to call them from JS.
+Combined with [pdclib](https://github.com/lesleyrs/pdclib) allows for porting some desktop programs to run in the browser with [little changes](#Ports).

+This requires a modern chrome release or `javascript.options.wasm_js_promise_integration` enabled in firefox.

 ## Usage
 ```
 CC = clang --target=wasm32 --sysroot=/path/to/wasm/libc
+CFLAGS += -fno-builtin # fixes math.h undefined symbols, but also disables other builtins (specific -fno-builtin-X might break as later clang versions have more builtins) TODO a proper libm would fix this, but openlibm gave wrong results.
-LDFLAGS = -nodefaultlibs -lc -lm
+LDFLAGS += -nodefaultlibs -lc -lm # avoids system path libclang_rt.builtins-wasm32.a, or `-nostdlib -Dmain=_start -lc -lm` for no crt1 as well
 LDFLAGS += -Wl,--export-table # for function pointers access in JS, such as for event listeners
 LDFLAGS += -Wl,--export=malloc # for JS functions that allocate internally (JS_openFilePicker/glGetString)
 LDFLAGS += -Wl,--stack-first # to fail fast on stack overflow, else it will quietly overwrite data